 Here are some must-visit destinations:

-• Manuel Antonio: Home to the most famous national park in the country with rich biodiversity and pristine beaches.
+• Manuel Antonio: Home to Costa Rica’s most famous national park and beautiful beaches.

 Caribbean Coast

-• Puerto Viejo: A lively town known for its Afro-Caribbean vibe, beaches, and nightlife.
+• Puerto Viejo: A colorful beach town with an Afro-Caribbean vibe, great surf, and lively nightlife.

 Best Time of Year to Visit Each Coast